-To ensure continued safety and/or performance/effectiveness of the medical device, a manufacturer must assess the effect of the change on the patient, practitioner and/or user of the medical device, and decide whether the change is expected to affect the safety and/or performance/effectiveness of the medical device.
+To ensure continued safety and/or performance/effectiveness of the medical device, a manufacturer must assess the effect of the change on the patient, practitioner and/or user of the medical device, and decide whether the change is expected to affect the safety and/or performance/effectiveness of the medical device, and/or the arrangements implemented to achieve continued compliance of the quality system with the relevant standards (e.g. design verification, design validation, human factors, organizational structure, addition or deletion or move of a facility) and/or the requirements of the applicable regulations.